 At Desert Hills Plastic Surgery Center, hand rejuvenation comes at a cost of $800 per syringe.
 During your consultation, we will make sure you know the final cost and your financing options.

 - A routine skin care program is an important part of hand rejuvenation.
 The products that you use regularly on your face can and should be used on your hands.
 Sunscreen is essential.

 - Light chemical peels of glycolic acid or transchloroacetic acid in low concentration can be used to improve discolorations.
 Multiple treatments are usually required.
 Hand skin is different than facial skin, lacking sebaceous glands that are the source of new skin cells.
 Therefore, hand resurfacing treatments need to be conservative to avoid scarring.
 Multiple sessions are usually required for desired results.

-- Lasers and other thermal resurfacing treatments such as Fraxel, Carbon Dioxide laser, IPL, Erbium laser, Q-Switched laser, and Thermage can be used, but at lower settings than typically used for the face.
+- Lasers and other thermal resurfacing treatments such as Fraxel, Carbon Dioxide laser, IPL, Erbium laser, and Q-Switched laser can be used, but at lower settings than typically used for the face.
 So again, multiple treatments are usually required for desired results.

 - Hyaluronic acid products such as Juvederm and Restylane can also be used in this area.
 Sculptra is not recommended in this area.

 - Fat transfer to the hands is another option, but is more invasive with more risk and downtime.
 Usually the abdomen or thigh is liposuctioned to obtain fat, which is then injected to fill the dorsum of the hands.
 Because the skin here is very thin, contour irregularities or imperfections in the fatty tissue layer are perceived if it is not precisely performed.
 Results are very operator dependent.
 In addition, the results can be unpredictable as a portion of the injected fat can get reabsorbed.
 Over correction or lumpiness is very difficult to correct.